igor-baiborodine/kiroule.com/content/article/automate-data-upload-to-algolia-index-revisited.md

 ### data-upload.js

-To clear the corresponding Algolia index before starting a new upload, I added a new option: `-c` or `--clear-index`.
+To clear the corresponding Algolia index before starting a new upload, I added the `-c` or `--clear-index` option.
 Also, I ran into a bug in the code that replaces the base URL in the `url` index field value when the `--base-url` option is specified.

-In the course of the initial implementation, I overlooked the fact that the `url` index field value for articles is created differently from the `url` value for tags, categories, and authors during the generation of the `index.json` file, namely, the `url` for articles ends with a `/`.
+In the course of the initial implementation, I missed the fact that the `url` index field value for articles is created differently from the `url` value for tags, categories, and authors during the generation of the `index.json` file, specifically, the `url` for articles ends with a `/`.
 To deal with this discrepancy, I had to introduce a variable to offset the slicing of tokens obtained as a result of splitting on `/` the original `url` value.

 ```javascript
 const argv = require("yargs/yargs")(process.argv.slice(2))